counternote/counternote/README.md

 ***

 Counternote is a chromatic musical language meant to be typed and sung.
+It is a work in progress so there may be errors.

 # Drive